- Kate Braumanone of the coordinating lead authors of the U.N. report. She is an environmental scientist at the University of Minnesota.

-NERMEEN SHAIKH: Kate, this report comes on the heels of several other climate reports, biodiversity reports.
+NERMEEN SHAIKH: And, Kate, this report comes on the heels of several other climate reports, biodiversity reports.
 What is it that this report says that these other reports have not concluded?

 KATE BRAUMAN: This report does a couple of different things.
 It brings together a wider body of evidence and really makes a point of elevating what we know from indigenous and local cultures.
 It makes a really explicit tie from human activities to biodiversity to human well-being.
 And then it points us in positive directions for the future.
-I think Ashley really summed this up right—we are identifying the need to really have transformational change, to redefine what it means to live well in a way that reduces our consumption and changes our production.
+I think Ashley really summed this up right: We are identifying the need to really have transformational change, to redefine what it means to live well in a way that reduces our consumption and changes our production.

 AMY GOODMAN: And do you see policymakers responding?

 AMY GOODMAN: We want to thank you both for being with us.
 Of course, we’re going to link to the report.
-Kate Brauman is one of the coordinating lead authors of the new U.N. report on extinction.
-Environmental scientist at the University of Minnesota, speaking to us from Minneapolis.
+Kate Brauman is one of the coordinating lead authors of the new U.N. report on extinction, environmental scientist at the University of Minnesota, speaking to us from Minneapolis.
 And Ashley Dawson is a professor at the CUNY Graduate Center.
-His books include Extinction: A Radical History as well as Extreme Cities: The Peril and Promise of Urban Life in the Age of Climate Change.
+His books include Extinction: A Radical History, as well as Extreme Cities: The Peril and Promise of Urban Life in the Age of Climate Change.